sadraalikhah/DB-Project-Varzesh3/docs/normalization.md

 | PhotoURL | VARCHAR(255) | | |
 | IsRetired | BOOLEAN | | DEFAULT FALSE |

 > `SportID` removed.
-A person's sport is derivable via `Player → PlayerTeam → Team → Sport`.
+A person's sport is derivable via `Player → PlayerTeam → Team → Competition → Sport`.

 **Reason:** `SportID` in `Person` created a transitive dependency `PersonID → SportID → SportName`.
 Since `SportID` is not a candidate key, this violates 3NF and causes update anomalies (if a sport's data changes, every Person row referencing it must be updated).
 Removing it and relying on the existing Team–Sport relationship eliminates this redundancy.